Medically reviewed by Drugs.com. Last updated on Aug 4, 2023.

 It is very important that your doctor check the progress of you or your child at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to take it.

-You should not take this medicine if you or your child have used other triptan or ergot-type migraine medicines within the past 24 hours.
+Do not use this medicine if you or your child have used other triptan or ergot-type migraine medicines within the past 24 hours.
 Some examples of triptan medicines are almotriptan (Axert™), eletriptan (Relpax®), frovatriptan (Frova®), naratriptan (Amerge®), sumatriptan (Imitrex®, Treximet®), and zolmitriptan (Zomig®).
 Some examples of ergot-type medicines are dihydroergotamine (D.H.E.
 45®, Migranal®), ergotamine (Bellergal®, Cafergot®, Ergomar®, or Wigraine®), and methysergide (Sansert®).
 Do not take this medicine within 2 weeks after taking an MAO inhibitor, such as Eldepryl®, Marplan®, Nardil®, or Parnate®.
+Do not use this medicine if you are using propranolol (Inderal®, Inderal® LA, InnoPran XL®).

 Check with your doctor if you or your child used this medicine and your migraine did not go away, or if your migraine got worse or started occurring more often.

 This medicine may increase your risk of having abnormal heart rhythm, heart attack, angina, or stroke.
 This is more likely to occur if you or a family member already has heart disease, if you have diabetes, high blood pressure, high cholesterol, if you smoke, if you are male and over 40 years of age, or if you are female and have gone through menopause.
-Call your doctor right away if you have any symptoms of a heart problem, such as chest pain or discomfort; an uneven heartbeat; nausea or vomiting; pain or discomfort in the shoulders, arms, jaw, back, or neck; shortness of breath; or sweating.
-Call your doctor right away if you have any symptoms of a stroke, such as confusion; difficulty with speaking; double vision; headaches; an inability to move the arms, legs, or facial muscles; an inability to speak; or slow speech.
+Call your doctor right away if you have chest pain or discomfort, confusion, difficulty with speaking, double vision, headaches, inability to move the arms, legs, or facial muscles, uneven heartbeat, nausea or vomiting, pain or discomfort in the shoulders, arms, jaw, back, or neck, trouble breathing, slow speech, or sweating.

 Check with your doctor right away if you have blurred vision, difficulty with reading, or any other change in vision while you or your child are using this medicine.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).